David Bohler

 Dr. Wolfgang reviewed the poll results, which served as a source for this story.
 He believed the 10 students polled were representative of the broader CSU student population.
 The poll indicates a progressive posture that Justice Black echoed from our founders in Everson v.
 Board of Education: “Doubtless their goal has not been entirely reached; but so far has the Nation moved toward it…no ‘law respecting an establishment of religion.’"

-Jordan highlights this case today, one that first affected him at age five, as affirmation to build a stronger ‘wall’, a fundamental viewpoint held by our founders of the Constitution, in which God, Jesus, or Christianity is not included.
+Jordan highlights this case today, one that first affected him at age five, as affirmation of the need to build a stronger ‘wall’, a fundamental viewpoint held by the founders of our Constitution, in which God, Jesus, or Christianity is not included.
 “Most importantly,” Jordan concluded, “They understood the inverse correlation between church and state boundaries: increasing ‘In God We Trust’ in government decreases individual due process and other civil liberties.”
 Jordan believes “this is why a ‘wall’ must separate the two, not a fence.”

 Opinion Poll and Graphs

-10 CSU students, representing all sides, were given an eight-question survey about social issues affected by the First Amendment’s Establishment Clause.
+Ten CSU students, representing diverse perspectives, took an eight-question survey on social issues affected by the First Amendment’s Establishment Clause.

-The multiple-choice questions identified those who support a government separated from religion, those who accept integration across all religions, and those who accept integration only for the nation’s primary religion.
+The multiple-choice questions distinguished respondents who support a government separate from religion, those who support integration across all religions, and those who agree to integration solely for the country's main religion.

-Below are the highest-weighted poll responses for each question, grouped by social category.
+The highest-weighted poll responses for each question are shown below, labeled by social category.